This is a guest contribution by Stephen Bernard of MoneyPeoples.com

 To limit downside risk, NUSI uses a dynamic hedging strategy that involves periodically selling out-of-the-money put options against its stock holdings.
 This allows investors to benefit from market upside potential while also protecting their capital in times of volatility and drawdown.

-NUSI offers an impressive yield of 7.56% and has delivered stellar returns over the past year.
-For those looking for high-yield covered call ETFs, NUSI is an excellent choice.
+NUSI offers an impressive yield of 7.7%.
+For those looking for high-yield covered call ETFs, NUSI is an interesting choice.

 3. Global X S&P 500 Covered Call ETF (XYLD)